Do cranes emit and perceive sex pheromones?

 4. Birds are far from anosmic.
 Bird brains "have the right stuff" to distinguish odors.

-• Birds have nostrils, olfactory cavities, and olfactory neurons that are anatomically like those of mammals.
+- Birds have nostrils, olfactory cavities, and olfactory neurons that are anatomically like those of mammals.
 Olfactory information flows to well-developed brain centers that include the piriform cortex, amygdala, and entorhinal cortex32,33, parts of the brain that are associated with emotion.
 As theropod dinosaur descendants gave rise to birds (see How birds think blog, 9-Feb-2011), the olfactory bulb became larger31, suggesting increasing importance of the sense of smell to the life styles of birds.

-• Olfactory receptor (OR) genes encode proteins that are embedded in the surfaces of olfactory neurons and can discriminate among odorous molecules.
+- Olfactory receptor (OR) genes encode proteins that are embedded in the surfaces of olfactory neurons and can discriminate among odorous molecules.
 Silke Steiger in Starnberg Germany10-12 showed that birds have hundreds of OR genes, comparable in diversity to mammal ORs.
 The fact that one large gene clade, termed γ-c, is expanded across the class Aves, argues for the importance of olfaction for many birds.

-• In the last decade, there has been wholesale rethinking about bird brain architecture13.
+- In the last decade, there has been wholesale rethinking about bird brain architecture13.
 The superficial appearance of the brain differs between birds and mammals, but the contrasts are mostly due to topological shuffling of neuron clusters and centers.
 Birds have sophisticated information processing capacity.

 5. Birds use their sense of smell, for example: to find food, to distinguish individuals from one another, to recognize nest sites (petrels), and for many other purposes5.
 Three notable examples involve mating.

-• Since 1979, Jacques Balthazart and others at the University of Leige in Belgium have been convincingly pleading the case for duck sex pheromones from the uropygial glands, starting with their classic paper demonstrating hormonal control of secretion14
+- Since 1979, Jacques Balthazart and others at the University of Leige in Belgium have been convincingly pleading the case for duck sex pheromones from the uropygial glands, starting with their classic paper demonstrating hormonal control of secretion14.

-• Male chickens (roosters) court with a sequence of behaviors: first waltzing, then mounting, and finally copulating.
+- Male chickens (roosters) court with a sequence of behaviors: first waltzing, then mounting, and finally copulating.
 Hirao and colleagues (2009) surgically excised uropygial glands of female chickens and then placed roosters with either intact or "glandectomized" females.
 Roosters waltzed equally with both groups of hens, but they mounted and copulated significantly more often with intact hens.
 Surgically anosmic roosters couldn't tell the difference15.

-• Tobias Krause and his colleagues at Bielefeld University in Germany recently reported that a songbird can recognize kin by smell.
-The experimental data clearly demonstrate that zebra finch chicks fostered at 2 days of age into unrelated broods prefer the odor of their hatch-nest over that of the foster-nest34
+- Tobias Krause and his colleagues at Bielefeld University in Germany recently reported that a songbird can recognize kin by smell.
+The experimental data clearly demonstrate that zebra finch chicks fostered at 2 days of age into unrelated broods prefer the odor of their hatch-nest over that of the foster-nest34.

-• Jerome Mardon and colleagues showed that, during the breeding season, there is a sex-biased chemosignal (more C23-C28 esters) in uropygial secretions of female petrels.
+- Jerome Mardon and colleagues showed that, during the breeding season, there is a sex-biased chemosignal (more C23-C28 esters) in uropygial secretions of female petrels.
 It has not yet been possible to demonstrate that the "Sex signal" affected male behavior under field conditions16.

-• Jian-Xu Zhang and others from the Chinese Academy of Sciences (Beijing) report that a blend of 18-, 19-, and 20-carbon alcohols, found in uropygial secretions of both male and female budgerigars, are strongly enriched in males.
-With a classic Y-maze bioassay, they showed that the alkanol blend, reconstituted from pure chemicals, was attractive to female budgerigars17
+- Jian-Xu Zhang and others from the Chinese Academy of Sciences (Beijing) report that a blend of 18-, 19-, and 20-carbon alcohols, found in uropygial secretions of both male and female budgerigars, are strongly enriched in males.
+With a classic Y-maze bioassay, they showed that the alkanol blend, reconstituted from pure chemicals, was attractive to female budgerigars17.

-8. A 2013 paper38 strongly suggests that male satin bowerbirds paint their spectacular bowers with chemical signals.
-The paint is attractive females who taste it.
+male satin bowerbirds paint their spectacular bowers with chemical

 Why haven't more ornithologists seen birds use pheromones?